Pomeranians are so cute and fluffy but, are Pomeranians aggressive?

 - Wagging tail

 - Relaxed tail

-- Happy expression on it’s face, maybe even a smile
+- The happy expression on its face, maybe even a smile

 - Relaxed ears

-- Happy submissive behaviors like rolling over and exposing it’s stomach
+- Happy submissive behaviors like rolling over and exposing their stomach

 - Playful bows or prances showing excitement